Is a Correction Looming Ahead for Inovio Pharmaceuticals Inc. (INO)

 Sponsored

+The average price from analysts is $4.20, which is $2.04 above the current price.
 INO currently public float of 245.50M and currently shorts hold a 18.56% ratio of that float.
-Today, the average trading volume of INO was 5.60M shares.
+Today, the average trading volume of INO was 5.64M shares.

 INO’s Market Performance